meganlentz/journey-groups/README.md

 To import JGroups from their Google Spreadsheet to CCB, please:

 	Follow the steps for "Installing" above.
-	Export them as groups.csv, and save that file in to this directory.
+	Export the spreadsheet as groups.csv, and save that file in to this directory.
 	In a terminal, `cd` in to this directory, then run `node import.js`.

 # Running